 Available slots are can be booked through our online IT Clinic Appointments system.
 Log in using your email and network password and follow instructions.
 You will be contacted with a location and additional advice on keeping safe during your appointment.

 Off-campus and have a library query

-The Student Charter sets out the standards of service which the University aims to provide to students through the relevant parts of the Information Services Directorate (ISD).
+The Student Charter sets out the standards of service which the University aims to provide to students through the relevant parts of Digital Services.
 The Charter covers: